emma9202/Project_week_Robot_car_Code/README.md

-# Robot_car_moving_forward
+# Robot_Car_Codes
-Code for a robot car to move forward and display the timer on the LCD
+Code for a robot car to execute different functions